MisterGrimalkin/oschii/README.md

-# Oschii-Core
+# Oschii

-Oschii-Core for ESP32 allows communication with customised hardware using common network protocols.
+Oschii for ESP32 allows communication with customised hardware using common network protocols.

 Connect sensors and controllers to the ESP32 and integrate